 We like to look at prospective students in the light of what they can do, not what they can’t do.
 BAA is a full inclusion school.

-To apply to BAA, you will be asked to submit a prepared audition (video or portfolio) with your application.
+To apply to BAA, you will be asked to submit an online application and complete an in person arts audition/portfolio.
 Please review the Audition Requirements for your specific arts major under the Auditions navigation tab since the requirements vary per major.

-We have a number of virtual admissions events you can sign up for to learn more detailed information about our process.
-We highly recommend students attend one of our Admissions Presentations and the Audition Workshop.
+We have both in person and virtual admissions events you can sign up for to learn more detailed information about our process.
+We highly recommend students attend one of our Admissions Presentations (in person on selected Fridays at 10am or virtually on selected Thursdays at 6pm) and the Audition Workshop.

 Create an account through Acceptd and apply.
 You will receive a confirmation email once your audition application has been submitted.
 Students are welcome to audition for up to TWO majors, but must submit ONE audition application per major.

-After auditions, some students may be invited to attend a live callback either on zoom or in person.
+After auditions are submitted, some students may be invited to attend a live callback.
 This is not a sign of acceptance or non-acceptance, rather the panel simply wants a second look before coming to their final decision.

-Decision letters will go out via email on March 17, 2022 after 5 p.m.
-Every student who completed the admissions process will receive a decision letter indicating whether they were Accepted, Waitlisted, Not Accepted, or placed on a Standby List.
+Decision letters will go out via email on Wednesday, March 15, 2023 after 6pm.
+Every student who completed the admissions process will receive a decision letter indicating whether they were Accepted, Waitlisted, or Not Accepted.

 A panel composed of staff from BAA, the ProArts Colleges, local community arts organizations review auditions for prospective students.
 Depending on the chosen arts major, auditions will be judged on physical ability, versatility, technique, originality, and creativity.